 There is already an allocation of Environmental Guarantee Fund (EGF) in a form of Trust Fund and Cash Fund in the amount of One Hundred Thousand Pesos (Php 100,000.00) and Fifty Thousand Pesos (Php 50,000.00), respectively.
-The EGF shall be put-up in the event of any environmental related issues that may arise during the course of the project.
+The EGF shall be used in the event of any environmental related issues that may arise during the operation of the project such as damage to the Tanalan Creek, Marine Water and extreme dust impact to the community brought about by unforeseen damage of WTF and air pollution control device.

 The Environmental Monitoring Fund (EMF) is in the amount of One Hundred Thousand Peso (Php 100,000.00) to cover the monitoring expenses for the project.
+The replenishment of the EMF and EGF shall be done when the funds are below 50% of the amount allocation.